What is a Lineman (Lineworker)?

 *Note that we have included the lineman school’s “Lab Fee” in the Tuition Fee where applicable.

 † The California-Nevada Joint Apprenticeship Training Committee (JTAC) has stated that:

 “There are no out-of-pocket tuition costs associated with the California-Nevada Power Lineman Apprenticeship Program.
 All tuition fees ($12,250) are waived if you work for a contributing contractor for a period of five years or 8,000 hours after completing step six of the seven-step program.”

 Although they state that “apprentices are required to provide their own hand tools and climbing tools.”
-See their website for more information (alternatively we have guides on the best wire strippers and list of tools for electricians).
+See their website for more information (alternatively we have guides on the best wire strippers and list of tools that you may find useful).